 She previously earned a Diploma in Developmental Services from Fanshawe College in London, Ontario and was employed in group homes in Brantford and Calgary for 6 years before resuming her post-secondary studies.

 Lisa DeLong has been practicing solely in family law since 2006.
 As well, she volunteered on the Board of Directors of Dalhousie Place Access Centre for 7 years and was appointed by the Provincial Government to be a Public Interest Representative to the Council of College of Veterinarians for Ontario from 2011 to 2013, which included being a judge on their Disciplinary Panel.
-She has been a judge for mock trials in various locations and often participates in walk-a-thons to raise money for charity.
+She has also been a judge for mock trials in various locations and often participates in walk-a-thons to raise money for charity.
 From 2017 – 2019, Lisa was a Board Member of the Brant Law Association Executive.

-She has been a guest speaker twice on the short series called “Financial Matters”, which aired on Rogers Cable in 2013.
+Lisa has been a guest speaker twice on the short series called “Financial Matters”, which aired on Rogers Cable in 2013.
 She spoke about the necessity of having a Will and Powers of Attorney as well as ways to resolve family law disputes.

 Lisa DeLong is a native of the Brantford area, having attended Pauline Johnson Secondary School.
 She is well known for her cheery disposition, yet can be serious and convincing when required.